ghc-proposals/ghc-proposals/proposals/0000-template-patterns.md

 ## Examples

-> This section illustrates the specification through the use of examples of the
-> language change proposed.
-It is best to exemplify each point made in the
-> specification, though perhaps one example can cover several points.
-Contrived
-> examples are OK here.
-If the Motivation section describes something that is
-> hard to do without this proposal, this is a good place to show how easy that
-> thing is to do with the proposal.

 One of the simplest examples is this rule:
 ```haskell
 {-# RULES "foo" forall f. foo (\x -> f x) = "RULE FIRED" #-}